 Evaluation and Selection: Application that passed the initial admissibility and eligibility check (performed by Up2Circ consortium) will be evaluated by 3 independent evaluators.
-More information on evaluation criteria can be seen in the Guide for Evaluators.
+More information on evaluation criteria can be seen in the Guide for Applicants or in the Guide for Evaluators.